nils-prommersberger/UnionUp/README.md

 **A comprehensive management platform for unions, clubs, and community organizations.**

+> **Note:** UnionUp is currently in a closed testing phase.
+Access is limited to selected pilot organizations.

 UnionUp is a cross-platform application (iOS, Android, Web) designed to help community organizations manage their finances, inventory, members, roles, and events in one centralized place.

 Each member has their own secure login and personal wallet within the organization, making it easy to track individual balances, purchases, and contributions.